Characterization of saturated graphs related to pairs of disjoint matchings: Subclass of graphs with

 We are now prepared to state and prove our main theorems.
 For $d \in \N$, we call a vertex in a graph a \emph{$d$-vertex} if its degree is $d$, and we say that a graph has degree $d$ if the degree of each vertex is at most $d$.
 An edge incident to a leaf (a $1$-vertex) is called a \emph{leaf-edge}.

 A path in a graph whose end-vertices are leaves is called \emph{leaf-to-leaf}.
-Call an edge $e$ on an odd path $p$ \emph{odd} (resp. \emph{even}) if its edge-distance from either end-edge of $p$ is even (resp. odd).
+Call an edge $e$ on an odd path $p$ \emph{odd} (resp. \emph{even}) if it is in an odd (resp. \emph{even}) position in both obvious orderings of the $p$ edges, i.e. the end edges of $p$ are both odd.
 Similarly, call a vertex $v$ on an even path $p$ \emph{odd} (resp. \emph{even}) if its edge-distance from either end-edge of $p$ is odd (resp. even).

 Our main theorems, \cref{theorem:skelehask} and \cref{theorem:khasskele}, establish that the core structural properties of graphs with $\frac{\mu(G)}{\nu(G)}<1$ are due to a graph's $\textit{skeleton}$ structure.